thoughtbot/bourbon/readme.md

     rake bourbon:install[app/stylesheets]

-# Rails 2.3 or a non-Rails project (static site, jekyll, wordpress, other...)
+# Rails 2.3 or a non-Rails project (static site, jekyll, wordpress, etc...)
 Bourbon includes an easy way to generate a directory with all the necessary files.
 Install the bourbon gem: